 "Heartfelt delivery with fiery fun" - Wilmington Star News

-Bryan Toney is taking folk rock to the edge as a North Carolina alternative folk/rock/country singer songwriter whose voice echoes soft and sweet with strong, hard-driving guitar toe-tapping riffs and intensely personal and sometimes whimsical original lyrics, loaded with vibrant imagery.
-Since the release of his debut solo album With a Y in 2017, he has performed in more than 50 cities all across the country including Atlanta, Charlotte, Greensboro, Winston-Salem, Raleigh, Asheville, Nashville, Louisville, Charleston, Wilmington, Dallas, Austin, Fort Worth, Denver, Salt Lake City, San Antonio, New Orleans and Washington, DC.
+Bryan Toney takes folk rock to the edge as a North Carolina alternative folk/rock/country singer songwriter whose voice echoes soft and sweet with strong, hard-driving guitar toe-tapping riffs and intensely personal and sometimes whimsical original lyrics, loaded with vibrant imagery.
+Since the release of his debut solo album With a Y in 2017, he has performed solo and with his duo Bryan Toney Overdrive (featuring Tim Fogarty on guitar) in more than 60 cities all across the country including Atlanta, Charlotte, Greensboro, Winston-Salem, Raleigh, Asheville, Roanoke, Nashville, Louisville, Charleston, Wilmington, Dallas, Austin, Fort Worth, Denver, Salt Lake City, San Antonio, New Orleans and Washington, DC.
 His sophomore album Cone of Uncertainty produced by Tom Troyer (Farewell Friend) at Black Rabbit Audio was released on March 8, 2019.

-His music has been compared to Nick Lowe, Belle and Sebastian, the Mountain Goats, Dawes, Wilco, Bread, Elvis Costello, America, the Zombies, R.E.M., Harry Nilsson and Ryan Adams among many others and resonates with everyone from millennials to baby boomers.
-Bryan performs frequently in listening rooms, breweries, coffee shops and other venues all across the US from his home state of North Carolina to South Carolina, Virginia, Tennessee, Kentucky, Arkansas, Louisiana, Georgia, Texas, Nebraska, Kansas, Colorado, New Mexico and Utah.
+His music has been compared to Nick Lowe, Belle and Sebastian, the Mountain Goats, Dawes, Wilco, Nick Lowe, Bread, Elvis Costello, America, the Zombies, R.E.M. and Harry Nilsson among many others and resonates with everyone from millennials to baby boomers.

 After listening to some of Bryan's newer songs, an old friend in Atlanta said his music sounds like "Gerry Rafferty meets Donovan on the Ventura Highway".
 Bryan’s songs include slow and fast ones, happy and sad ones, so try a few before you decide who you think he sounds like.
 Sounding like Bryan Toney is enough to his fans.